alicehillier/rainforest-cafe/README.md

 - Git: I committed and recorded my work using Git.

-- Github: I stored my work on Github and shared my project, as well as its development.
+- Github: I stored my work on Github and shared my project, as well as its record of development.

-- Balsamiq: I designed the wireframes for all devices using Balsamiq.
+- Balsamiq: I designed the low-fidelity wireframes for all devices using Balsamiq.

 - Tiny PNG: I used Tiny PNG to compress image files, in turn optimising performance.